SamsonStannus/samsonstannus.github.io/blog/_posts/2016-01-10-mistakes-are-learning-opportunities.md

 ## Making the bug

-So, the other day I introduced a small bug in to a project I was working on (I'm not proud of it, but in my defence I was still learning Spring Boot at the time) and I was scared.
+So, the other day I introduced a small bug into a project I was working on (I'm not proud of it, but in my defence I was still learning Spring Boot at the time) and I was scared.
 Here I was a new intern at a company that was so kind to hire me and teach me, and what do I do?
 I break a service.
 Luckily my bug didn't get past the feature branch, but I was worried my job was on the line.
-For those of you who are curious I forgot to add a value in the properties file and I was relying on `maven clean install` to let me know if everything was okay.
+For those of you who are curious: I forgot to add a value in the properties file and I was relying on `maven clean install` to let me know if everything was okay.
 This lead to the tests passing, but the application not actually being able to run...

 ## Dealing with the bug